Administrative Policies and Procedures Manual - Policy 6150: Casualty and Liability Insurance and Claims

 3. Casualty Claims

 Loss of University property by theft, vandalism, fire, windstorm, hail, or other accidental loss must be reported to the Department of Safety and Risk Services as soon as practical after the loss is discovered, using the Notice of Claim - Loss or Damage to University Property form (Exhibit B.).
 Automobile accidents and property losses are reported to the Department of Safety and Risk Services by using the Notice of Claim - Automobile/Equipment Accident Report form (Exhibit C.).
-If these losses involve criminal activity, including theft or vandalism, they must also be reported to the UNM Police Department.
-If a theft or loss of money or securities has occurred, the loss must be reported immediately to the University Internal Audit Department (refer to "Dishonest or Fraudulent Activities," Policy 7205, UBP) and the Department of Safety and Risk Services.
+If these losses involve criminal activity, including theft or vandalism, they must also be reported to the UNM Police Department, along with the serial numbers and UNM tag numbers of the items.
+If a theft or loss of money or securities has occurred, the loss must be reported immediately to the University Internal Audit Department (refer to UAP 7205 ("Dishonest or Fraudulent Activities")) and the Department of Safety and Risk Services.

 To report a casualty loss to the Department of Safety and Risk Services, a department must:

 The department must also submit an Request for Deletion of Assets form with a copy of the police report to the office of Inventory Control.
-Refer to "Property Management and Control" Policy 7710, UBP for this form.
+Refer to UAP 7710 ("Property Management and Control") for this form.
 The office of Inventory Control will delete the lost or stolen property from the inventory records.